Guide

 How to declare dividend income on Self Assessment

-• Dividends from UK companies — most dividends from UK-listed shares or your own company go here.
+• Dividends from UK companies — UK-listed shares or your own company.

-• Dividends from foreign companies — for dividends from overseas-listed shares, which may also be affected by withholding tax treaties.
+• Dividends from foreign companies — overseas shares, where withholding tax treaties may also apply.

-You do not need to report dividends received inside an ISA or pension.
+Dividends inside an ISA or pension don't need to be reported.
 Only dividends outside those wrappers are taxable and reportable.

 Records to keep